 “Slicing” allows us to identify tasks relevant only to specific scenarios.
 This enables more effective prioritisation, to help achieve consensus across the group.
 Slicing an Agile story map can be done in many ways – for example, you might choose to slice into distinct releases – but in this example we’ve done it by identifying all of the tasks relevant to a specific and essential outcome, which is to purchase a product.
 In this way, story mapping can help to identify the minimum actions needed to accomplish the goal of a journey.

 Now is your chance to expand more on what happens in these tasks, focusing on those that are most important first.
 What details are needed from a user?
 Are there validation rules to consider?
 Are assets needed?
 What value does this provide the user?

-It’s important to note that story maps aren’t just valuable in the discovery phase.
+It’s important to note that story maps in Agile aren’t just valuable during the discovery phase.
 They’re living documents which can be used through the entirety of a project; expanding as understanding grows.
 The map, along with the product vision, should always be in sight during development to keep everyone focused in the right direction.

 The tasks identified as the most crucial for the initial phases will be explored in the most detail first, but you should continue to add detail to the remaining tasks as development continues.
 This allows the product team to take advantage of everything that has been learned to date about the product, reflecting any changes in user needs and evolving environments.